How to Make Cookies From Scratch

-- Always use large-size eggs, unsalted butter and nuts, and pure extracts of vanilla or almond.
+- Unless your recipe says otherwise, you'll always use large-size eggs, unsalted butter and nuts, and pure extracts of vanilla or almond.

 - Successful baking relies on the correct ratio of ingredients, so be sure to measure accurately.